Volunteer in Baltimore

 - Take a Special Immigrant Juvenile Status (SIJS), Asylum, T visa, or U Visa case and represent a child during their immigration proceedings before the Baltimore Immigration Court and/or MD Circuit Courts.

 - Advise children who come to the UAC Project Brief Advice Clinic at Immigration Court.
 The volunteer attorney will discuss legal options and next steps with UACs to give the children and their sponsors a better understanding of what to expect while they continue their search for an attorney.
-(These volunteers are encouraged, but not required to take on the representation of the UACs with whom they meet).

 - Interpret, especially in Spanish (you can be a non-attorney professional or student).